-In my first article of a couple of weeks ago, I outlined some of the broader issues as they relate to acceptance of employees wearing tattoos in the workplace and the balance that must be achieved to accommodate changes facing corporate cultures.
+In my first article of a couple of weeks ago, I outlined some of the broader issues as they relate to the acceptance of employees wearing tattoos in the workplace and the balance that must be achieved to accommodate changes facing corporate cultures.
 Here are some ideas that will assist in helping employers implement policies in a way that achieves a balance between the need of the corporation to maintain a uniform appearance consistent with its specific industry and, at the same time, allowing employees to express and maintain their own sense of individualism:

 A. In drafting the policies, it is important to stay focused on the business issues at hand.
 Corporate policies that prohibit tattoos should not reflect value judgments about tattoos or the people who wear them.
 In fact, many employers would likely be surprised to find out how many current employees have tattoos and simply cover them up at work.
 So negative assumptions about what tattoos say about the people who wear them are often very misplaced.
 The challenge for employers is to work around these assumptions and to focus on the experience and skills of the employee as if they had no tattoos in the first instance.